Finding and Using Health Statistics

 3. Health Data Sources

-However, the quality of grey literature will have wide variability.
-For example, one would expect a dissertation, which has undergone numerous reviews before a doctoral student can graduate, to be of a higher quality than a newsletter, which has little to no peer review.
-However, both dissertations and newsletters are considered grey literature.2
+Dissertations, conference proceedings, newsletters, and blogs are also considered grey literature.
+One would expect a dissertation, which has undergone numerous reviews before a doctoral student can graduate, to be of a higher quality than a newsletter, which has little to no peer review.
+However, both dissertations and newsletters are considered grey literature.

 1. Third International Conference on Grey Literature in 1997 (ICGL Luxembourg definition, 1997 - Expanded in New York, 2004).